 Professor Mazo has long been a scholar of the democratic process.
 He was a post-doctoral scholar and research fellow at the Center on Democracy, Development, and the Rule of Law (CDDRL), an affiliated scholar at the Center for International Security and Cooperation (CISAC), and a visiting researcher at the Center for Russian, East European, and Eurasian Studies (CREEES), all at Stanford University.
 He has received grants from the Social Science Research Council and the Woodrow Wilson International Center for Scholars, and he is a past recipient of the Paul & Daisty Soros Fellowship for New Americans.

-Professor Mazo has frequently been cited in the media, including in the New York Times, Washington Post, Financial Times, International Herald Tribune, San Jose Mercury News, and Foreign Policy.
+Professor Mazo has frequently been cited in the media, including in the New York Times, Washington Post, Financial Times, International Herald Tribune, Politico, U.S. News & World Report, Foreign Policy, and many similar publications.
 He has been a guest blogger for Prawfsblawg and can often be found ruminating about democracy on Twitter.
 His academic articles can be downloaded from the Social Science Research Network